 Add a Human Factor to Your Degree

-Wondering how to set yourself apart from the job-searching crowd?
-A minor in psychology will equip you with the interpersonal skills necessary for success in the workplace and beyond—and such a skill set is highly valued by employers.
+Wondering how to set yourself apart in the job market?
+A minor in psychology equips you with the human skills necessary for success in the workplace and beyond—and such a skill set is highly valued by employers.

 - an appreciation for the variety of influences on human behavior;

 - an understanding of psychological research and the applications of psychology in your life and to design;

 - interpersonal skills, including cross-cultural understanding;